-(Note: for issues about the rejected A350 Westbury Bypass, please see section at end of page)
+(Note: this page is being revised to reflect that in 2009, Westbury became part of a unity authority - Wiltshire Council; for issues about the rejected A350 Westbury Bypass, please see section at end of page)

 Wiltshire County Council is the strategic planning authority for Wiltshire including the area in the west of the county around Westbury.
 The Council's Core Strategy sets out the planning framework for development of settlements and other infrastructure, including transport, in the county.